gleiMoura/ApiUol/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file MONGO_URL=mongodb://my-mongo:27017/ MONGO_URL_DEV=mongodb://localhost:27017/ BANCO=batepapo
+To run this project, you will need to add the following environment variables to your .env.development file (it's used in command 'npm run dev')

+MONGO_URL_DEV=mongodb://localhost:27017/
+BANCO=batepapo
 PORT=5000

+And on your .env.production (it's used in command 'npm run start')

+MONGO_URL=mongodb://my-mongo:27017/
+BANCO=batepapo
+PORT=5000

-This URL is used in Docker Compose to inicialize with docker `MONGO_URL = mongodb://localhost:27017/`
+This URL is used in Docker Compose to inicialize with docker `MONGO_URL = mongodb://my-mongo:27017/`

 This URL is used in Development environment `MONGO_URL_DEV = mongodb://localhost:27017/`